microsoft/react-native-windows-samples/docs/IJSValueReader-api-windows.md

 title: IJSValueReader
 ---

-*Describe the API*
+``IJSIValueReader`` is used to read data from JavaScript in custom NativeModules.
+It acts as a stream.

-IJSValueReader supports the following types:
+``IJSIValueReader`` supports the following types:

 ```
   enum JSValueType {